wpinrui/better/README.md

 # <span><img src="https://user-images.githubusercontent.com/77185900/208298613-65734aea-5a0c-467d-af48-6fc1df3fa2ae.png" alt="hexagon" width="28px" height="28px"/> better :fire:</span>
 Set goals.
 Track growth.
 Be better.

+### About
+better is a web application bootstrapped using Create React App.
+It uses Bootstrap 5.2 for styling and Firebase for data storage and authentication.
+It is inspired by Apple's Fitness application on the iPhone.
+With better, users can set lifestyle goals and track their ability to meet these goals over days, weeks and months through easy-to-read radar charts, and get inspired to keep working to these goals.
+The user interface is designed to be mobile-first but desktop-responsive.

 ### Completion roadmap for Minimum Viable Product :iphone:
 - [x] Authentication
 - [x] Database schema